 If you aren't sure whether your resume is ATS-friendly, you can run a check on it by using one of the multiple ATS checkers that are available online.

 You should avoid using charts, columns, or tables when you’re creating an ATS-friendly resume.

 What Is the Applicant Tracking System (ATS)?

-ATS—short for “applicant tracking system”—is a special type of software recruiters use to quickly go through the job applications they receive.
+ATS—short for “applicant tracking system”—is a special type of software recruiters use to go through the job applications they receive quickly.
 It’s an automatic program that scans candidates’ resumes and checks whether they fulfill the job requirements for specific positions.

 Research has shown that over 75% of companies use some type of ATS.
 Not only do such programs help recruiters narrow down their candidate choice more quickly, but they also help hiring managers save valuable time and money.

 However, even though this software helps companies go through resumes faster, it can be a real nightmare for candidates.

 It’s programmed to recognize some key features in applicants’ resumes, such as relevant keywords or suitable formatting.
 If a resume doesn’t tick these boxes or if it contains illegible details, it becomes unreadable to the software and gets discarded before the hiring managers even read it.